 Many people don’t like winter very much.
 The weather is cold and dark, and the days are much shorter.
 It can cause seasonal affective disorder (SAD) or, at the very least, make people feel down.
 Spring is something to look forward to, for sure.

 The winter can be even harder to deal with if you have to take care of elderly family members.
 People who are older tend to have a weaker immune system, thinner skin, fragile bones and more conditions that require regular medication.
 This means that they are more likely to get bugs, feel colder, and break bones more easily..
 Keeping all this in mind, here are some ways to make sure your older relatives are comfortable this winter.

 Even though not every elderly will do well in a care home, for some, it is the best place to go, and winter may be the time when you and they both realise it’s time to start asking questions about where the best place for them really is.

-If their own home is hard to keep warm, costs a lot to keep up, and could be dangerous, finding the right care home is a great idea.
-You can be sure that if they live in a care home, they will be cared for, kept warm, and won’t have to deal with any dangers.
+If their own home is hard to keep warm, costs a lot to keep warm, and could be dangerous, finding the right care home is a great idea.
+You can be sure that if they live in a care home, their care notes will be accurate and up to date, they will be cared for, kept warm, and won’t have to deal with any dangers.
 No longer does winter have to be a scary time.
 As we said, this won’t be the right move for everyone, and it might be seen as somewhat extreme, but for some, it can help immensely.

 Keep The House Warm